Return to Ebook myths vs. true scientific curiosity and ebook literacy

 Beyond screen size, we need to consider the glare and eyestrain factors (especially for users who prefer not to read light text against a dark background).
 Too many ebook users are not doing the obvious and cranking down the screen brightness to a comfortable level.
 Alas, quite a few do not understand how bolder type could allow a lower level of brightness.

 Another solution for many, not all, is to switch to an E Ink machine with front lighting, so the rays fall on the screen rather than beat against a user’s eyes.
 But that raises issues of its own.
 The text-to-background contrast ratio is not as good as paper’s.
-Commendably, Amazon just added a special bold font to its more recent E Ink Kindles.
-That is not the optimal solution—it would be better to be able to adjust the level of boldness on multiple fonts, the way Kobo E Ink machines do.
-Of course, the all-text bold is still progress.
-But how many users will try the new Kindle font?
+Commendably, Amazon, Kobo and other companies lets users of E Ink devices adjust the level of boldness on multiple fonts.
+But how many users will bother to customize?
 Here’s where librarians and teachers can step in.

-Countless other variables exist for them to consider.
+Countless other variables exist for users to consider.
 How close is the screen resolution to paper, for example?
-Resolution on recent Amazon tablets is actually worse than on earlier models—the company is caring more and more about video and less and less about books.
+Resolution on recent Amazon LCD tablets is actually worse than on some earlier models.

 Another variable is whether screen color can be changed.
-Some of Kobo’s ereaders provide for a pink or even red background, which can lessen eyestrain and deal with the sleep disruption that many ascribe to use of electronic devices.
-E Ink, the manufacturer of the Kobo screen, will be making this capability available to other brands using e-paper.
+Some of ereaders provide for a pink or even red background, which can lessen eyestrain and deal with the sleep disruption that many ascribe to use of electronic devices.